 You may be permitted to operate small-scale business from your residential premises within certain limitations.
-This is known as a Home Activity and is defined by the Development Regulations 2008.
+This is known as a Home Activity and is defined within the Planning Development and Infrastructure (General) Regulations 2017.

 Home Activity must comply with a range of criteria related to floor site, number of people working on the premises, display of products and goods, signage and vehicle use.
-Provided the business meets the criteria outlined, an application is not required under the Development Act 1993.
+Provided the business meets the criteria outlined within Regulation 3 of the Planning Development and Infrastructure (General) Regulations 2017, an application may not be required.
 Where food preparation, handling or sales are involved, you should contact Council’s Environmental Health Officer about legal requirements.

 Mandatory Home Activity criteria